Ger O'Loughlin: Club

 O'Loughlin played his club hurling with his local team in Clarecastle and enjoyed much success during a golden age for the club.
 In 1986 he lined out in his first final of the county senior championship.
 O'Callaghan's Mills provided the opposition on that occasion, however, Clarecastle emerged as the winners.
 It was O'Loughlin's first county title.

 In 1986 Clarecastle were back in a second consecutive county championship final.
 Feakle were the opponents on this occasion, however, Clarecastle made history by retaining the title for the first time.
 It was O'Loughlin's second county title.
 The club later represented Clare in the Munster and even reached the final of the competition.
 Borrisoleigh of Tipperary provided the opposition, however, O'Loughlin's side were defeated by 1–13 to 1–9.

 Three-in-a-row proved beyond O'Loughlin's side, while Clarecastle were beaten by Sixmilebridge in the county final of 1989.

 In 1991 O'Loughlin lined out in a fourth county championship decider.
 Scariff were the opponents, however, the title went to Clarecastle.

 Three years later in 1994 Clarecastle were back in yet another county final.
 Up-and-coming club side St. Joseph's Doora-Barefield provided the opposition, however, they were no match for Clarecastle.
 O'Loughlin added a fourth county title to his collection inside of nine championship seasons.

 Defeat in the county final of 1996 gave Clarecasle the impetus to make amends in 1997.
-St. Joseph's Doora-Barefield line dout in opposition, however, Clarecastle had too much and won the game.
+St. Joseph's Doora-Barefield lined out in opposition, however, Clarecastle had too much and won the game.
 It was O'Loughlin's fifth county championship winners' medal.
 Clarecastle subsequently represented the county in the provincial club series of games and even reached the final.
 Limerick champions Patrickswell provided the opposition, however, a 2–11 to 0–15 score line gave Clarecastle the title and gave O'Loughlin a Munster club winners' medal.
 A defeat of St. Gabriel's of London in the All-Ireland quarter-final saw O'Loughlin's side advance to a semi-final meeting with Birr.
 A thrilling 1–15 to 3–9 draw was followed by an even more exciting replay with extra-time.
 A narrow 0–12 to 0–11 score line gave Birr the win and saw Clarecastle exit the championship.

 This was O'Loughlin's last major occasion with Clarecastle.
 He retired from club hurling in 1999.